williamtroup/Syntax.js/docs/BINDING_OPTIONS_CUSTOM_TRIGGERS.md

-# Syntax.js - Custom Triggers:
+# Syntax.js - Binging Options - Custom Triggers:

 Below is a list of all the custom triggers supported in the "data-syntax-options" binding attribute for DOM elements.
 <br>